Maddog241/Maddog241/README.md

-- 👋 Hi, I am Maddog241
+- 👋 Hi, I am Maddog241, a first year master student.
-- 🎓 Senior undergraduate student majoring in CS
 - 🏗️ Interested in software engineering in fields such as computer graphics, operating systems, hpc and so on
-- 🤖 Currently learning 3D vision
+- 🤖 Currently learning 3D vision, especially 3d reconstruction.